Resend Integration

 v=DMARC1; p=none; rua=mailto:[email protected]; ruf=mailto:[email protected]; pct=100

-and monitor reports.
-This allows you to view your email sending status and identify issues that might cause email failures without affecting email delivery.
-Analyze aggregate reports to understand which emails fail SPF and DKIM verification. - Intermediate Stage (Quarantine): After you're confident about your email sending situation, change the policy to
+and monitor the reports.
+This allows you to view your email sending situation and identify issues that might cause email failures without affecting email delivery.
+Analyze aggregate reports to understand which emails failed SPF and DKIM validation. - Intermediate Phase (Mid-term Quarantine): After you're confident about your email sending situation, change the policy to

 v=DMARC1; p=quarantine; rua=mailto:[email protected]; ruf=mailto:[email protected]; pct=100

 .
-This will quarantine emails that fail verification into spam folders. - Final Stage (Reject): After you're completely certain your email sending configuration is correct, change the policy to
+This will quarantine emails that fail validation into the spam folder. - Final Phase (Final Rejection): Once you're completely certain your email sending configuration is correct, change the policy to

 v=DMARC1; p=reject; rua=mailto:[email protected]; ruf=mailto:[email protected]; pct=100

 .
-This will reject emails that fail verification.
-This is the most secure setting and provides maximum protection for your domain.
+This will reject emails that fail validation.
+This is the most secure setting that provides maximum protection for your domain.

 rua